libertyernie/goombasav/README.md

 gbaromextract is a command-line program that can:

-* extract uncompressed Game Boy ROMs from compiled Goomba / Goomba Color ROMs or any other uncompressed archive file
+* extract uncompressed Game Boy ROMs from compiled Goomba / Goomba Color ROMs, or any other uncompressed archive file (Game Boy ROMs have a standard header format that makes this possible)
-* extract NES ROMs from compiled PocketNES ROMs
+* extract uncompressed NES ROMs from compiled PocketNES ROMs
-* extract Master System / Game Gear ROMs from compiled SMSAdvance ROMs
+* extract uncompressed Master System / Game Gear ROMs from compiled SMSAdvance ROMs

 It cannot replace any data in the input file.